 The Interest Advantage of the Apple Credit Card

-Apple says that their card is different since it incentivises you to pay less interest.
-This seems a little counterintuitive, because credit card companies make money from the interest you pay on your borrowed credit.
+Apple says that their card is different since it incentivizes you to pay less interest.
+This seems a little counterintuitive because credit card companies make money from the interest you pay on your borrowed credit.

 The main difference here is Apple shows you the numbers that let you minimize interest payments, rather than keeping those hidden out of sight.